imagej/imagej.github.io/pages/ImageJ1.md

 description: test description
 ---

-{% include project content='ImageJ1' %} ImageJ 1.x, often shortened to
+{% include project content='ImageJ1' %}ImageJ 1.x, often shortened to
 ImageJ1 or IJ1, is a stable version of [ImageJ](ImageJ "wikilink") which has been under continuous development since 1997.
-It has always been, and continues to be, a one-developer project of {% include person content='Rasband' %} .
+It has always been, and continues to be, a one-developer project of {% include person content='Rasband' %}.

 ImageJ was originally developed in 1997 as a cross-platform version of [NIH Image](NIH_Image "wikilink").
 ImageJ grew organically over time as
-{% include person content='Rasband' %}
+{% include person content='Rasband' %} continued to add features

-`continued to add features according to user requests.
-Now there are many hundreds, probably thousands, of plugins written by members of a diverse community.`
+according to user requests.
+Now there are many hundreds, probably thousands, of plugins written by members of a diverse community.

 The current version of ImageJ is often referred to as [ImageJ2](ImageJ2 "wikilink"), to differentiate it from ImageJ 1.x.
 The